m0ngr31/EPlusTV/README.md

 ##### Linear Channels

-Will create a dedicated linear channels if using `LINEAR_CHANNELS`, otherwise will schedule events normally
+Will create dedicated linear channels if using `LINEAR_CHANNELS`, otherwise will schedule events normally

 | Network Name | Description |
 |---|---|